cimentadaj/ml_socsci/03_trees.md

 <img src="03_trees_files/figure-html/unnamed-chunk-17-1.png" width="672" />

-The tree was reduced considerably now in combination with the minimun number of respondents within each node.
+The tree was reduced considerably now in combination with the minimum number of respondents within each node.
 In fact, there is only one node that has a sample size lower than $3\%$.
 The `min_n` and  `tree_depth` can help you reduce the overfitting of your tree, but don't think these are easy fixes.
 Decision trees are simply to easy to overfit the data and as we'll see, there are more advanced tree methods that can help to fix this.

 Note that we've been interpreting decision trees in a 'subjective' fashion.
 That is, we've been cutting the nodes of the trees from subjective criteria that makes sense to our research problem.
 This is how we social scientists would analyze the data.
 The tree should model our theoretical problem and make substantive sense.
 However, for machine learning, we have other criteria: how well it predicts.
 Let's check how our model predicts at this point: